Loved by learners at thousands of companies

 Model Selection and Evaluation

 Lisa Stuart is a Data Scientist with a wealth of industry experience.
-She is currently on the DSP Big Data Analytics Team at Amazon where she and her team use statistical analysis and machine learning to improve processes around successful and on-time delivery for each and every Amazon order.
+She is currently on the LSLPG Data Science Team at Thermo Fisher Scientific where she and her team build solutions to support the company motto to 'make the world healthier, cleaner and safer.'
 Prior to that, she built predictive models for targeted marketing at Costco and Expedia and managed dashboards for process automation.
 At Starbucks, she managed a team of data scientists to build a predictive model on geopolitical stability of countries around the world to make informed decisions on expansion and supply routes.
-In her free time, you'll find her at the dog park hanging out with her beloved German Shepherd/Husky Blaze.
+As part of the DSP Big Data Analytics Team at Amazon, she and her team used statistical analysis and machine learning to improve processes around successful and on-time delivery for each and every Amazon order.
+In her free time, you'll find her at the dog park hanging out with her beloved dogs Blaze, Stella and Kona.